Next Gen Carpal Tunnel Care

 Palm and hand stretching for gamers

-- First, start with your right hand.
+- First, start with your left hand.
 Put the palm against the wall and then spread all fingers widely.
-Now extend the elbow while pressing into the wall.
-Next, take a few breaths and then turn your head to the right.
-As you do, bring the left shoulder inward, towards the front of your body.
+Now extend (straighten) the elbow while pressing into the wall.
+Next, take a few breaths.
+Then bend your head sideways, trying to touch the right ear to the right shoulder.
+As you do, bring the left shoulder inward slowly, as if facing the wall.
 Then hold this position for 30 seconds.
 Finally, repeat for the left hand, and then repeat the cycle a few more times.

 - Second, push both palms together, fingers together and up, in a “prayer position”.
 Keep both hands close to your chest in front of you.
 Next, relax your shoulders and slowly raise both elbows.
 Hold this position for 30 seconds.
 Then drop your arms at your side and shake out your hands for a few seconds.
 Repeat this exercise several times.
 When it comes to hand stretching for gamers, this is one of the best.
 Indeed, you should feel your forearms and wrists stretching like you’ve never felt them before.

 - Third, hold one hand up as if you’re saying “STOP!”
 With the opposite hand, reach up and grab your fingers.
 Then pull them backwards.
 Maintain this position for 10 seconds.
 Next, drop both hands at your sides, wring them out.
 Finally, repeat the process several more times.

 - First, grab your straightened index finger.
 Next, gently pull back on it and hold this position for 5 seconds.
 You will feel the base of the finger stretch.
 Finally, repeat with each finger, but not the thumb.